Email Signup ×

 After years of bumping this project to the bottom of our “to do” list, it was time to paint our porch columns.
 We used the Control Pro 130 to give our porch columns—and our curb appeal—a much-needed refresh.

-Prep and mask
+Prep and Mask

 Prep porch columns by scraping away loose paint and dirt with a putty knife.
 Remove old and worn caulking from seams and refill with new caulk.
 Patch any holes with spackle.
 Wipe columns down to remove dust and debris.